d-gangz/baebae_scraper/README.md

 ###Approach
 Note that in webdev, it is important to break things down the smaller steps to work on.
 So now just work based on one company first.
-1. User serper to find relevant links about the company
+- User serper to find relevant links about the company
-2. From the links, get the text from the html content
+- From the links, get the text from the html content using browserless.
+It is able to get javascript loaded content so I don't need to do the selenium stuff.
+Not bad.
-3. Pass in to the LLM (OpenAI) to summarise it
+- Pass in to the LLM (OpenAI) to summarise it

+##7 Dec - Got my first scraping result
+Did the approach of breaking up the html content into manageable bits so that the LLM can summarise the chunks and then combined the summarised chunks into a bigger text for it to summarise.
+The code worked but the results are not great.
+Need to figure out a better way.
+I've learnt that the REPR method for the OpenAI API returns a class instance.
+To get access to the content, need to do a variable.content to access it.

+Oh yes!
+Got the summarise scraping to work.
+The key is to extract mainly the P,H1 and H2 and css selectors which is where the main content lie.
+The others are not important information like headers footers etc.